waterbear-cloud/paco/docs/cli.rst

 Paco CLI config file
 --------------------

-The file ``.paco-work/config.yaml`` can be used to set default Paco CLI options.
+A ``.pacoconfig`` file can be used to set default Paco CLI options.

 This file supports the ``--warn`` and ``--verbose`` options: